judka-uriel/uriel-book/uriel_en.md

 [27:30,32](https://www.sefaria.org/Leviticus.27.30-32) it is stated that every tithe of the land and every tithe of cattle and sheep is consecrated to G‑d.
-In modern terms, this corresponds to a tenth of our income, which is given to charity for the sanctification of G‑d's Name — *kiddush ha‑Shem*.
+In modern terms, this corresponds to a tenth of our income, which is given to charity for the sanctification of G‑d's Name — *kiddush HaShem*.

 If we apply this same principle to the time granted us by G‑d, it means that one-tenth of our time should be dedicated to G‑d.
 Indeed, we can observe that